yasserare/notes/README.md

       culture mastered it`
       - computation power is the issue here, we need super computers to run algorithms so we can mimic >= human level intelligence.
       - even with moore's law, It will probably take so long to reach computation that would help reach AI.
+   *Whole brain emulation:
+      - Taking a dead person's brain, slicing it, scanning it and producing a software version of the brain that can either inhabit a robot or just be ran virtually on a pc.
+      - It does not need any Major breakthroughs but it needs very advanced technology.
+      - The technological capabilities needed to reach whole brain emulation are much more then AI.
+      - ALthough not entirely, This path is less dangerous than the AI path because we can see it coming from a mile way (not entirely) because it will needs to work on multiple organisms before it works on humans. (see Whole brain emulation roadmap)
+   *